seanchrisjones/digital-work-sample/README.md

 In the data, there are price types and there are products that belong to the price types.
 Price type entries will begin with `Type` and product entries begin with `Product`.
-A price type record has the display name of the price type.
+A price type record has an identification key and a display name.
 A product record has the normal price, clearance price, quantity in stock, and whether the price is hidden from customers until added to cart.

 ## Requirements